 for all simulations presented in this work.
 Additional optimizations to the schedule warrant further investigation~\cite{PhysRevX.8.031016, 2020RPPh...83e4401H, doi:10.7566/JPSJ.89.044001}, but are beyond the scope of this work.

-The total evolution time $T$ can be roughly estimated from the infrared (IR) cutoff of the theory given by the box size.
-In particular, the energy gap between the ground-state and first excited-state of the free field equation with periodic boundary conditions is
+The total evolution time $T$ can be roughly estimated from the IR cutoff of the theory given by the box size.
+In particular, the energy gap between the ground state and first excited state of the free field equation with periodic boundary conditions is

 where $m$ is the (reduced) particle mass, and $L$ is the length of the finite box.
-In the examples below, we find setting $T$ to be approximately two orders of magnitude longer than $1/\delta E$ is sufficient to evolve the system adiabatically.
-We note that there exist proofs of rigorous bounds for the quantum adiabatic theorem~\cite{Jansen_2007, Albash2018}, but when applied to examples discussed later in this section, the rigorous bounds over-estimate the required time by several orders of magnitude when compared to both Eq.~(\ref{eq:adiabatic_bound_napkin}) and observations from the corresponding numerical simulations.
+In the examples below, we find setting $T$ to be approximately 2 orders of magnitude longer than $1/\delta E$ is sufficient to evolve the system adiabatically.
+We note that there exist proofs of rigorous bounds for the quantum adiabatic theorem~\cite{Jansen_2007, Albash2018}, but when applied to examples discussed later in this section, the rigorous bounds overestimate the required time by several orders of magnitude when compared to both Eq.~(\ref{eq:adiabatic_bound_napkin}) and observations from the corresponding numerical simulations.
 Additional investigation of tighter theoretical adiabatic bounds for Hamiltonian simulation is important but beyond this work's scope.

-In the other extreme, the ultraviolet (UV) cutoff is regularized by the lattice spacing and given by $1/a$.
+In the other extreme, the UV cutoff is regularized by the lattice spacing and given by $1/a$.
 The critical role of the UV cutoff in the application of the H2GC Laplacian is discussed in Sec.~\ref{sec:sim_ho}.

 All simulations have been performed with \texttt{QbSim}, a quantum bit simulator. \texttt{QbSim} performs real or imaginary time simulation of qubit systems where the Hamiltonian is expressed as

 The $B_i(t)$ functions are scalar weight functions implementing time dependence.
 The $H_i$ components are expressed as sums of products of Pauli matrix operators and composites like projection operators $P_i^v$.
 A Python integration is used to configure the simulation and access the system's evolving state as time is advanced.
 A higher-order Dyson series expansion with automatic step size control generates the state evolution.
 Calculations take place in a fully parallel way.
 With GPU acceleration, runtimes are reasonable for 20+ qubit systems.
 We intend to write a separate document describing \texttt{QbSim}, and make it available for broader use.